matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/request-size-limit-tyk-classic.md

  - [endpoint-level]({{< ref "product-stack/tyk-gateway/middleware/request-size-limit-tyk-classic#applying-a-size-limit-for-a-specific-endpoint" >}}): affecting a single API endpoint

 ### Applying a size limit for a specific API
-You can configure a request size limit (in bytes) to an API by configuring the `global_size_limit` to the `version` element of the API Definition, for example:
+You can configure a request size limit (in bytes) to an API by configuring the `global_size_limit` within the `version` element of the API Definition, for example:
 ```
 "global_size_limit": 2500
 ```